No matter your goal in learning Russian, OptiLingo’s Russian language resources will help you in the four domains of Russian study:

 Writing: Writing in Russian may sound like a silly concept.
 After mastering the new alphabet, what’s the big deal, right?
 The truth is that writing skills are used for many purposes in language teaching.
-Mistakes made during written communication may lead to a lack of overall communication, and correct usage of Russian grammatical and lexical rules [How to Learn Russian Grammar]should be employed.
+Mistakes made during written communication may lead to a lack of overall communication, and correct usage of Russian grammatical and lexical rules should be employed.
 Besides making significant contributions to the development of other language skills, writing serves as a tool for students to organize and express thoughts, feelings and knowledge.
 Writing is a skill, which uses understanding, critical thinking, and creative skills, instead of a mechanical process.

 Listening: There’s a big difference between studying a language and learning it.
 The latter requires real comprehension, which means you’ve got to learn how to listen in Russian.
 Listening is a linguistic skill necessary in everyday language communication and is essential to the language learning process.
 Russian listening comprehension also demands a variety of thinking skills including comprehending ideas within a dialogue, evaluating, contextualizing, interpreting and correlating between ideas.